2010 China Open (tennis)

 The 2010 China Open was a tennis tournament played on outdoor hard courts.
 It was the 12th edition of the China Open for the men (14th for the women), and is part of the ATP 500 Series of the 2010 ATP World Tour, and of the Premier Series of the 2010 WTA Tour.
-Both the men's and the women's events were held at the Olympic Green Tennis Center in Beijing, People's Republic of China, from October 1 through October 11, 2010.
+Both the men's and the women's events were held at the Olympic Green Tennis Center in Beijing, China, from October 1 through October 11, 2010.
 Due to rain the singles finals were postponed from Sunday, October 10 to Monday, October 11.